-Join David Rivers for an in-depth discussion in this video Importing data from an external source, part of Up and Running with Visio 2013.
+Join David Rivers for an in-depth discussion in this video Importing data from an external source, part of Learning Visio 2013.

 Earlier in this title we created an organization chart that allowed us to enter the data.
 We could choose how we enter that data into a spreadsheet like Excel for example and we had other options.
 But what if you already have the data?
 Well in that case you can import it into the diagram you're creating.
 So we're going to recreate that org chart, but this time we are going to use a connection to an Excel file that already contains that data.
 So it doesn't matter what's on your screen right now, we are going to go to the File tab, we are going to go down to New and we are going to search for one of the FEATURED templates, Organization Chart.

 Now it could be anywhere, it depends on how often you use it where it appears on this list, mine happens to be on the top row.
 Locate Organization Chart and just give it one click.
 We'll use the default of US Units of measure and click Create.
 Now at this point, you can see what's happening.
 We are in the beginning stages of creating our org chart and Wizard kicks in.
 Notice that the option to choose information that's already stored in a file or database is selected and we won't be entering it this time ourselves.

 Also, notice down below in the Description section the types of files you can be connected to, text files, which would be delimited using commas or spaces to separate the fields for example.
 Excel is on the list, the new format xlsx, macro-enabled, xlsm; you can see xlsb and the old xls formats are there as well.
 It could be connecting to an exchange server or an ODBC compliant database file.
 So all we are going to do is make sure that information that's already stored in a file where database is selected and click Next.